Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear picture of where you’d like be in the next year, or two?
-Failure to set goals that are achievable will hinder your progress.
-Create clear short-term and long-term objectives, prioritizing those with the greatest impact on career advancement.
-To increase your satisfaction at work, ensure that these goals align with your personal preferences.
+Do you possess a precise picture of where you’d like to be in the next one year or two years?
+Setting goals that are realistic can hinder progress.
+Create clear short-term and long-term goals, focusing on those that have the greatest impact on your career advancement.
+To increase your satisfaction at work Make sure these goals match personal interests.

 - Volunteer for organizational work